Lab for AI and Sustainability in Art and Design

 KITeGG integrates the teaching of AI fundamentals, tools and methods into the education and training of designers in a sustainable way.
 This will enable them to use artificial intelligence as a material and tool for design in a reflective way.

 The project is being carried out in a network of five art and design colleges, each with its own focus.
-KINDLAB and the Campus of Art and Design will focus on sustainability.
-The aim is to explore where and how AI systems can already be used in the design process in terms of sustainability (environment, society, economy).
+KINDLAB and the Campus of Art and Design (Campus Gestaltung) focus on sustainability, exploring where and how AI systems can be used in the design process in terms of environment, society, and economy.